 The initial baseline survey for koala health (July 2015) indicated no incidence of koala diseases within the population at Koala Crossing, however subsequent surveys indicated two instances of koalas infected with chlamydia.
 Chlamydia is a bacterial infection which affects most koalas within South East Queensland.
 The disease weakens the immune system and causes various problems, including blindness and female infertility.
 Stress within a population can cause outbreaks of Chlamydia.
 Stressors include habitat clearing, fragmentation and lack of food resources.

-Continued monitoring was conducted from November 2016 to November 2019 with incidental sightings and monitoring events carried out by QTFN Ecologists and UQs KEG researchers.
+Monitoring continues with incidental sightings and monitoring events carried out by QTFN Ecologists and UQs KEG researchers.
 An ongoing program is in place to continue monitoring Koala Crossing's koala population to ensure they are healthy and thriving.